If you’re going on a Holland America cruise, you might be interested to know about the wines you can drink onboard.

 Can you bring wine on a Holland America cruise?

-However, this policy doesn’t apply to wine you buy on a wine-focused shore excursion organized by Holland America.
+However, Holland America’s wine policy doesn’t apply to wine you buy on a wine-focused shore excursion organized through the cruise ship.
 In this case, you may bring one bottle back to the ship without having to pay the corkage fee on it.

 Our top travel tips and resources